 As you already know, there are a ton of options.

-To keep this guide simple, I’m just going to install Ubuntu Precise (12.04) with the KDE desktop.
+To keep this guide simple, I’m just going to install Ubuntu (16.04) with the Xfce desktop environment.

-Precise offers LTS (long-term support) and is considered a very stable version of Linux.
-And the KDE desktop is very pleasing to look at and full of eye-candy (effects, transitions, etc.) It’s the most similar to a modern copy of Windows.
+Ubuntu LTS (long-term support) and is considered a very stable version of Linux.
+And the Xfce desktop is very simple and basic…and it works.
+It’s the most similar to a classic copy of Windows (back in 1997).

-But if you’re looking for something minimalistic and puts less of a demand on resources from the CPU, consider using a bare-bones desktop UI, like Xfce (it’s fast and speedy).
+It’s minimalistic and puts less of a demand on resources from the CPU since you’re using a bare-bones desktop UI (it’s fast and speedy).

 The most popular desktop environments are Unity, Xfce, and KDE.

 Here’s a brief review of each desktop UI:

 - Unity: Probably offers the most features (some of which you won’t use).
 A very nice starting point for people new to Linux.